unicode-org/cldr/docs/ldml/tr35-personNames.md

     3. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be the full formatting locale.
     4. Otherwise, find the likely locale for the predominant script, as specified by the likely subtags.
 (This will add a language and region.)
 Let the full name locale be that likely locale.

-In all subsequent steps, the "name locale" is the full name locale.
+In all steps below, the "name locale" is the full name locale.

 ### 6.2 <a name="6-2-derive-the-formatting-locale" href="#6-2-derive-the-formatting-locale">Derive the formatting locale</a>

-If the name locale is different from the formatting locale, and the script of the name is different from the script of the formatting locale, then change the formatting locale to the name locale.
+If the full name locale is different from the full formatting locale, and the predominant script of the name is different from the script of the formatting locale, then let the full formatting locale be the full name locale.

+In all steps below, the "formatting locale" is the full formatting locale.

 ### 6.3 <a name="6-3-derive-the-name-order" href="#6-3-derive-the-name-order">Derive the name order</a>

-The name order data provides a mapping from the name locale to an order parameter.

 A PersonName object’s fields are used to derive an order, as follows: